geobreed/zettelnotes/resource/Planet Money/2008/09/p(080922) 1 A Bank Lobbyist's Bailout Wish List.md

 The argument that 2008 financial crisis have [[The Prime Mover]] is not persuasive.
 There is a lot of regulations that was conceived by good intention and was considered smart ended up become a mistake when paired with bad incentives.

 Financial industry does see that they are seen by the public that they will get [[The Golden Parachute]] from the bailout.
-That they doesn't bear the full consequences of their mistakes because some institution is just [[Too Big to Fail]]
+That they doesn't bear the full consequences of their mistakes because some institution is just [[Too Big to Fail]].